dessalines/essays/routines.md

 Get a fitness tracker like a Xiaomi Mi Band (They cost ~$30), or Huawei Band.
 Besides useful notifications (turn off all your phone and device sounds, this thing vibrates your wrist for notifications you want), you can set it to continuously measure your heart rate.

-#### PAI

-[PAI (Personal Activity Intelligence)](https://www.ntnu.edu/cerg/personal-activity-intelligence) is a proven metric, based on your heart rate, that can increase your life expectancy by up to 8 years.
-You can do HIIT workouts, Sprint interval training, or other intensive cardio to get up to 100 PAI per week.

-Its best to space out cardio and strength.

-Time: 30m+

 ### (Optional) Shower

 You probably don't need to shower every day, 2-3 times a week or anytime after you sweat.